pduebel/CarbonMeter/README.md

 ```
 sudo python3 receive_puck_ble.py
 ```
-**Note:** The script won't be able to access the Raspberry Pi's BLE unless the it is run using `sudo`, which will cause it to fail.
+**Note:** The script won't be able to access the Raspberry Pi's BLE unless the it is run using `sudo`.